Kamperhub/kamperhub-app/FIREBASE_SETUP_CHECKLIST.md

 *   Start it again (`npm run dev`).
 *   Check the terminal for the `[Firebase Admin] SDK initialized successfully` message.
 If you see errors about Base64 decoding, it means the copy-paste in Step 2 was incorrect.

-(The remaining steps for OAuth, Firestore Database creation, and Security Rules remain the same and are still required.)
+(The remaining steps for Firestore Database creation and Security Rules remain the same and are still required.)